 My parents have appeared with me in the 2004 CBC television performance special Gung Haggis Fat Choy, when we re-created a small Robbie Burns Chinese New Year Dinner of 10 for the cameras.

-In 2007, CBC created a TV documentary about her grandfather and family descendant history titled Generations: The Chan Legacy.
+In 2007, CBC created a TV documentary about her Rev Chan Yu Tan and family descendant history titled Generations: The Chan Legacy.

 Some of my elders have been an inspiration to me, and also very encouraging of me for playing my accordion, when I was a child.